 Jamaica—history of slow income growth and development.
 Jamaica is a small, open, middle-income economy, characterized by modest growth rates and high debt levels.
 Jamaica’s history of development is plagued by slow growth, crises, and only modest progress toward poverty reduction and development.
 Per capita income levels have increased by about 86% (nominal) from 2000-2017—from a gross national income (GNI) per capita of US$3,230 to about US$4,750 (Figure 1).
 However, over the same period, average per capita income grew by nearly 450% for the Latin American and Caribbean (LAC) region as a whole—from US$1,167 to US$4,940—, and by about 180% and 156% for middle- and low-income countries, respectively.

 Costs and access to finance are a key impediment to productivity and growth.
-Jamaican firms responding to the 2014 PROTEqIN Caribbean enterprise survey ranked access to finance and the costs of finance (when the two survey questions are aggregated) as the most significant constraints on firm-level productivity and performance (Figure 2).
+Jamaican firms responding to the 2014 PROTEqIN Caribbean enterprise survey ranked access to finance and the costs of finance as among the most significant constraints that they face regarding firm-level productivity and performance (Figure 2).
 Other constraints identified include tax rates and administration, competitor business practices, crime and disorder, electricity, and corruption.

 Jamaica’s financial sector is shallow relative to other countries.
 Jamaica’s ratio of domestic private credit to GDP of 30% in 2015 (estimated at 32 in 2016)—a common indicator of financial sector depth—was well below the average for: middle-income countries (94%), all LAC countries (49%), and a number of comparable countries across the world (see Figure 3).
 The private credit market was also shallower than the average for Sub-Saharan African countries (46%)—a region where successful policy efforts and progress toward increasing financial access have been observed in recent years.
 Within the LAC region, Jamaica ranked near the bottom for financial depth in 2015, behind only the Dominican Republic, Ecuador, Haiti, and Argentina (Table 1).